 I nodded and then she opened that door and I swear, until the end of my days, I am never going to forget this.
 The little house was swarming with black cats.

 “You know,” she said, a little embarrassed.
 “In France, we are still quite superstitious.
 No one wants a black cat.
 That’s why we have at least two houses full of black cats.”

 There was one very tiny, little cat, a female that had already been at the shelter for almost a year although she was barely 1.5 year old.
 I looked at her and I knew: That’s her.
 I realised later that if we hadn’t taken her, no one would have.
-Too little, too timid and – let’s face it – hard to handle as she was a stray.
+Too little, too timid and – let’s face it – hard to handle as she was semi-feral.

 We had to come back the next day as she needed a rabies shot to be allowed to cross the border.
 At home we spoke about names and decided to call her Isis as she looked quite Egyptian.
 The next day when we returned she had received her shot and her international passport had been fixed.

 “I’m sorry,” said the girl who was there.
 “I had to put a name in the passport, else she cannot cross the border but you can always change it later.”

 A month later we decided to get another one because she did not like to stay alone during the day.
 And that’s how we got another black cat.
 Little Max.
 He was only 4 months old but extremely sick when we got him.
 He almost didn’t make it.